ClassyKit/Classy/README.md

 Not CSS.
 Instead of trying to force UIKit to fit CSS syntax, properties, conventions and constructs.
 Classy is a stylesheet system built from the ground up to work in harmony with UIKit.
 It borrows the best ideas from CSS and introduces new syntax, conventions and constructs where appropriate.

+Plays nice with Interface Builder and views created in code.

 For detailed usage docs go to [http://classy.as/](http://classy.as/)

 ##Supports UIAppearance
-Classy supports all [UIAppearance properties and methods](https://github.com/cloudkite/Classy/blob/master/Tests/UIAppearance-setters.md).
+Classy supports all [UIAppearance properties and methods](https://github.com/cloudkite/Classy/blob/master/Tests/UIAppearance-setters.md) and much more.
 But instead of being limited to `+appearanceWhenContainedIn:` and `+appearance`, Classy gives you much more control over which views are styled and with what values.

 ##Example Stylesheets